-The COVID-19 pandemic put many industries to the test as they found alternate ways to serve their customers and manage to survive the crisis.
-The banking and finance sector may have already been ahead of the curve with digitalisation.
+The COVID-19 pandemic put many industries to the test as they found alternate ways to serve their customers and managed to survive the crisis.
+The banking and finance sector may have already been ahead of the curve with digitalization.

-Many banks and financial institutions were already or beginning to provide customers with the ability to digitally sign loan documents and other important financial documents.
-But with stay-at-home orders, the necessity for full digital customer-client relationships have gained prominence in this sector.
-Institutions that had not yet embraced digitalisation stood at a crossroads where accepting digitalisation was now a necessity for business continuity.
+Many banks and financial institutions were already providing or beginning to provide customers with the ability to digitally sign loan documents and other important financial documents.
+But with stay-at-home orders, the necessity for full digital customer-client relationships has gained prominence in this sector.
+Institutions that had not yet embraced digitalization stood at a crossroads where accepting digitalization was now a necessity for business continuity.

 Business Continuity During COVID-19

 As COVID-19 infection rates alarmingly spread throughout the European Union and around the globe, businesses were faced with three primary needs to maintain business continuity in the face of widespread stay-at-home orders.